Engagement Maximization: Conclusion

 \section{Conclusion}

 We have considered the problem of a principal who provides information to an agent so as to maximize the attention the agent pays to the principal's information (engagement).
 The agent values this information for instrumental purposes, is rational and Bayesian, and faces a constraint on the rate at which she can process information.
-Our main result is that, by maximizing engagement, the principal leaves the agent no better off than if she could not receive any information at all.
-Moreover, the agent will end up holding extreme beliefs (relative to a benchmark in which the agent could choose the information for herself).
-Our results highlight the pitfalls of presenting users with information for the purposes of maximizing engagement, a standard practice on popular internet platforms.
+Our main results are (i) that by maximizing engagement, the principal leaves the agent no better off than if she could not receive any information at all, and (ii) that the agent will end up holding extreme beliefs, relative to a benchmark in which the agent could choose the information for herself, and (iii) that optimal signals in the absence of commitment cannot either increase or decrease the value of future information prior to stopping (i.e. that they are suspensive but not strictly suspensive).
+Our results highlight the distortions created when an information provided maximizes engagement.